 Jamie Lokoff, principle owner and composer, grew up on the Main Line but received his Bachelor of Fine Arts degree in Theatre from the University of Miami 1987.
 He moved to New York to pursue an acting career, but developed a musical career instead.
 As a writer and composer, Lokoff wrote jingles, produced bands, and composed music for off-Broadway theater, television, radio, and film.
 Lokoff composed the theme cue for Discovery HD Theatre and wrote the score for boxer Bobby Czyz's biopic "Split Decision: The Bobby Czyz Story."

-Patti Wilson, controller, attended Ithaca College's Park School of Communications where she studied as a Television and Radio major.
-Graduating in 2003, Patti started interning at MilkBoy in the fall of that year, wanting to work at a local studio with local musicians.
+Patti Wilson attended Ithaca College's Park School of Communications where she studied as a Television and Radio major.
+After graduating in 2003, Patti started interning at MilkBoy in the fall of that year, wanting to work at a local studio with local musicians.
 She originally started as an engineering assistant, but later took up her role on the business end of the studio, working as "the glue that holds MilkBoy Together".

 Cody Cichowski, engineer, grew up in Maine, but studied for an Associates Degree in Recording Arts from FullSail Real World Education in Orlando.
 He has worked at MilkBoy for 7 years and risen from an intern to become a senior engineer.
 This budding film composer is also a first-call SFX creator and surround mix engineer for our many film clients.
 Cody is a multi-instrumentalist, an expert foley walker and a talented electronics tinkerer.
 He continues his quest to build the best possible computer out of trashed components.